Farouk-ayo/Farouk-ayo/README.md

 </a>

 ### Welcome to my Github profile!
-I’m a Software Developer and Computational Engineering enthusiast with over 3 years of experience building web & mobile app, and 3D simulation systems using JavaScript and TypeScript.
+I'm a Software Developer and a Computational Engineering enthusiast based in Lagos, Nigeria, with over 3 years of experience building web and mobile apps.
+I work mostly with JavaScript, TypeScript, Python, React, React Native, Next.js, and Nodejs, turning ideas and designs into clean, functional user interfaces.

-My work sits at the intersection of software engineering, materials science, and computational simulation.
-I’ve developed real-time 3D platforms powered by WebGL and Three.js, engineered mesh-driven systems for deformation and fitting simulations, and contributed to scalable full-stack applications across multiple industries.
+My work sits at the intersection of software engineering, 3D graphics, and computational modeling.
+I enjoy developing systems where code interacts with geometry, physics, or real-world engineering problems.

 Alongside my software work, I hold a background in Materials Engineering where my research focused on fibre-reinforced polymer composites.
 My thesis integrated experimental mechanical testing (Instron / Blue-Hill) with ANSYS-based Finite Element Analysis to study deformation behavior and simulation validation.
 This blend of experimental and computational experience shapes how I approach engineering problems today.

 I enjoy transforming complex ideas, whether design concepts or engineering models into interactive, high-performance digital experiences.
-I’ve collaborated with product designers, developers, and DevOps teams to deliver production-ready systems, simulation tools, and visualization platforms.
+I’ve collaborated with product designers, 3D artists, developers, and DevOps teams to deliver production-ready systems, simulation tools, and visualization platforms.

-My core interests include:

-• Composite Materials & Polymer Systems
-• FEA & Computational Materials Engineering
-• 3D Simulation, Mesh Processing & Software Development

 I’m passionate about continuous learning, interdisciplinary collaboration, and building technology that bridges physical engineering with computational innovation.
-Outside of code, I play chess, watch anime, and constantly look for better ways to solve problems.
-I genuinely enjoy building things and no matter what happens, I’ll always be an engineer.

 - 📫 Email: @**mustaphafarouk41@gmail.com**